Hyperolius obstetricans: Description

 Hyperolius obstetricans grow to 31 mm in snout–vent length.
 The body is slender while the head is broad with a rounded snout.
 The eyes are large.
 The tympanum is distinct.
 The finger and toe tips are enlarged into large, rounded discs; the fingers have medium webbing while the toes have almost complete webbing.
 Dorsal skin is granular.
 The dorsum is blueish green-grey, grass- or olive-green to brownish green with many minute white dots and possibly with some darker markings on the head and shoulders; the region from the eyelids to the nostrils is brownish.
 Skin is ventrally finely granular.
-The anterior part of the throat is white while the posterior part is dark blue in males and turqoise in females.
+The anterior part of the throat is white while the posterior part is dark blue in males and turquoise in females.
 The belly is translucent turquoise to black, with the inner organs visible through the skin.

 The male advertisement call is a slow, metallic "tuc" that is repeated 5–6 times.